infinum/android-handbook/Development environment setup.md

 ## Setup java JDK

-Java JDK comes embedded in android studio and is often more compatible, therefore we don't need to install new JDK.
-However android studio by default uses systems JDK so project structure needs to be changed in order to use embedded one.
+Java JDK comes embedded in Android studio and is often more compatible, therefore we don't need to install new JDK.
+However Android studio by default uses systems JDK so project structure needs to be changed in order to use embedded one.

 - On welcome screen go to Configure -> Default project structure... and change JDK location to Embedded JDK
 - If you have opened a project without following the first step go to File -> Project structure... -> SDK Location and change JDK location to Embedded JDK, then go to File -> Other settings -> Default project structure... and change JDK location to Embedded JDK